What are the GET parameters?

-A large part of all visitors of an order form might jump off without having purchased the product if they had to reenter their user info again.
-If all data (or at least a large part of it) is already pre-filled, this has a positive effect on the conversion of your order form and, thus, increases your sales.
+A large part of all visitors of the checkout page may jump off without having purchased the product if they had to reenter their user info again.
+If all the data (or at least a large part of it) is already pre-filled, this has a positive effect on the conversion of your checkout and, thus, increases your sales.

-You can attach the following parameters to the order form URL so that they are immediately transferred to the order form.
+You can attach the following parameters to the checkout URL so that they are immediately transferred to the order form.

 Currently, the following GET parameters are supported (for both one-step checkout and two-step checkout):

 The system automatically checks whether the person is a private individual or a company.
-This is done via the parameters "?
-Private_person" (private person) and
+This is done via the parameters "?private_person" (private individual) and

-Note: Each parameter should be preceded by a question mark (?).
-If several parameters are to be transferred, an ampersand (&) should be inserted between the individual parameters.
+If several parameters are to be transferred, an ampersand (&) should be inserted between the individual parameters: